datastaxdevs/workshop-sql-to-nosql-migration/README.md

 ![Screen Shot 2021-04-07 at 9 43 15 PM](https://user-images.githubusercontent.com/23346205/113955786-67876500-97ea-11eb-8121-6651d44cc4ad.png)

-Go back to the Astra UI dashboard screen and:
+Go back to the Astra DB UI dashboard screen and:
 1. choose the `sql_to_nosql_db` database
 2. copy the Cluster ID using the copy widget